Julia-Tempering/Pigeons.jl/docs/src/output-plotting.md

-Use [`sample_array()`](@ref) to convert target chain samples into a format that can then be consumed by third party packages such as [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl) and [PairPlots.jl](https://sefffal.github.io/PairPlots.jl/).
+Use [`sample_array()`](@ref) to convert target chain samples into a format that can then be consumed by third party plotting packages such as [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl) and [PairPlots.jl](https://sefffal.github.io/PairPlots.jl/).